-Detroit’s Federal Reserve Bank sat vacant for a decade before Bedrock Real Estate Services purchased the building.
-The classic revival style building annex, which was designed by Minoru Yamasaki, presented opportunities and challenges.
+The 1920’s-era Federal Reserve Bank sat vacant for a decade before Bedrock Real Estate Services purchased the building.
+The classic revival-style building is distinguished by its glass annex, designed by Minoru Yamasaki in 1951.